 Simon Robinson & Son

-When Simon Robinson began making picture frames at his kitchen table, he couldn’t have envisaged that almost 40 years later his hobby would have grown into a thriving family business.
-Starting small, selling his wooden frames at car boot sales, Simon’s handiwork proved so popular he soon outgrew the kitchen and moved production to the family garage, before sending an SOS to son Lester – working as a butcher in Australia - for help.
-By 2000, Simon Robinson & Son had opened their first premises on Melbourn High Street, and in 2003, the framers moved to their current studio in Haslingfield, with Simon bowing out to retire.
+When Simon Robinson began making picture frames at his kitchen table, he couldn’t have envisaged his hobby would grow into a thriving family business.
+Starting small, selling his wooden frames at car boot sales, Simon’s handiwork proved so popular he soon outgrew the kitchen and moved production to the family garage, before sending an SOS to son Lester – working as a butcher in Australia – for help.
+By 2000, they had opened their first premises in Melbourn, and in 2003, moved to their current studio in Haslingfield, with Simon bowing out to retire.

-Today, Lester and his small team of specialists (all friends and family, including mum Rosie, known as ‘the oracle’), offer a bespoke framing service to clients including members of the public, artists, galleries, photographers, and colleges.
+Today, Lester and his small team of specialists offer a bespoke framing service to clients including members of the public, artists, galleries, photographers, and colleges.

-Their studio houses an impressive wall of frames, showcasing the extensive options available (around 800 at a guestimate).
-Wooden moulds are sourced from Italy, Germany, Spain and the UK - and clever ClearColour glass, which almost eliminates reflection, is available.
+Their studio houses an impressive wall of frames including wooden moulds sourced from Europe as well as the UK, and clever ClearColour glass, which almost eliminates reflection.

 6, Penn Farm, Harston Road, Haslingfield